-File-sharing is strictly prohibited.
-Students are prohibited from downloading and/or installing file-sharing software or programs on the Network.

-Students may not establish or access web-based email accounts on commercial services through the Network (e.g., Gmail), Hotmail, Yahoo mail, etc.).

-Since there is no central authority on the Internet, each site is responsible for its own users.
-Complaints received from other sites regarding any of the District's users will be fully investigated and disciplinary action will be taken as appropriate.

-Preservation of Resources and Priorities of Use: Computer resources are limited.
-Because space on disk drives and bandwidth across the lines which connect the Network (both internally and externally) are limited, neither programs nor information may be stored on the system without the permission of the principal.
-Each student is permitted reasonable space to store email, web, and personal files.
+- P. Peer-to-peer file-sharing is strictly prohibited.
+Students are prohibited from downloading and/or installing file-sharing software or programs on the Network. - Q. Students should use their assigned school Google Apps for Education (GAFE) account for all school-related communication.
+Students may not establish or access personal web-based e-mail accounts on commercial services through the Network - R. Since there is no central authority on the Internet, each site is responsible for its own users.
+Complaints received from other sites regarding any of the District's users will be fully investigated and disciplinary action will be taken as appropriate. - S. Preservation of Resources and Priorities of Use: Computer resources are limited.
+Because space on disk drives and bandwidth across the lines which connect the Network (both internally and externally) are limited, neither programs nor information may be stored on the system without the permission of the technology coordinator.
+Each student is permitted reasonable space to store e-mail, web, and personal files.
 The Board reserves the right to require the purging of files in order to regain disk space.
 Students who require access to the Network for class-or instruction-related activities have priority over other users.
-Students not using the Network for class-related activities may be "bumped" by any student requiring access for class-or instruction-related purposes.
-The following hierarchy will prevail in governing access to the Network:

-• Class work, assigned and supervised by a staff member.

-- Class work, specifically assigned but independently conducted. - Personal correspondence (checking, composing, and sending email). - Training (use of such programs as typing tutors, etc.) - Personal discovery ("surfing the Internet"). - Other uses access to resources for "other uses" may be further limited during the school day at the discretion of the principal or technology director.
+Students not using the Network for class-related activities may be "bumped" by any student requiring access for class-or instruction-related purpose.
+The following hierarchy will prevail in governing access to the Network: - 1.
+State Assessments - 2.
+Class work, assigned and supervised by a staff member. - 3.
+Class work, specifically assigned but independently conducted. - 4.
+Personal correspondence (checking, composing, and sending email). - 5.
+Training (use of such programs as typing tutors, etc.) - 6.
+Personal discovery ("surfing the Internet"). - 7.
+Other uses access to resources for "other uses" may be further limited during the school day at the discretion of the principal or technology coordinator.